uc-cdis/fence/README.md

 - A third-party application is the client
 - Our microservices (e.g. sheepdog) are resource providers

-If third-party application doesn't need to use any Gen3 resources, after the handshake is finished they just get need information in ID token.
+If the third-party application doesn't need to use any Gen3 resources (and just wants to verify the user), after the handshake is finished they can just get needed information in the ID token.
 If they want to use gen3 resources like fence/sheepdog/peregrine, they call those services with `access_token` passed in the header.

 #### Notes